When life gives you lemons, make lemonade

 Hair and scalp treatment: Lemon water can help to treat a dry scalp and dandruff, applied to the hair before going in the sun, will help to give blonde hair that sun-kissed look.

-Despite all of the beauty benefits, I have noticed many people on the web advocating lemon water for direct use on the face.
-In my opinion, this should NEVER be the case.
+Despite all of the beauty benefits, we have noticed, many people on the web advocating lemon water for direct use on the face, please don’t be tempted to do this.

 The oils in citrus fruits are photo-toxic; meaning exposure to the sun will exacerbate the acidic nature of the lemon, causing potential sun damage to your skin.